solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/livesplit_auto_official.md

 - The Freelancer splitter is RTA loadless, not in-game-time.
 The Freelancer splitter does not count time spent in Inventory or Pause screen.
 It _can_ be used in the main game mode but it is not advised.
 - The Main Game Mode splitter tracks in-game time, meaning the timer does not run during Inventory or Pause Screen.
-- The Freelancer splitter is Steam only at the moment while the Main Game Mode splitter is Epic only at the moment.
+- The Freelancer splitter is on both Steam and Epic while the Main Game Mode splitter is Epic only at the moment.
   - That is simply due to the devs for each splitter only owning the game on one platform; in theory, either splitter can be configured to work on both platforms, provided people are available to keep updating the memory addresses on both platforms after each game patch.
   - See [Contribution Guidelines](livesplit_auto_official#contribution-instructions)